pybind/pybind11/docs/compiling.rst

 FindPython mode
 ---------------

-CMake 3.12+ (3.15+ recommended, 3.18.2+ ideal) added a new module called FindPython that had a highly improved search algorithm and modern targets and tools.
+Modern CMake (3.18.2+ ideal) added a new module called FindPython that had a highly improved search algorithm and modern targets and tools.
 If you use FindPython, pybind11 will detect this and use the existing targets instead:

 .. code-block:: cmake

-    cmake_minimum_required(VERSION 3.15...3.22)
+    cmake_minimum_required(VERSION 3.15...3.30)
     project(example LANGUAGES CXX)

     find_package(Python 3.8 COMPONENTS Interpreter Development REQUIRED)